Drop-In and Crisis Intervention

-After training in this area, including observations, interns provide weekly assessments and crisis drop-in that includes initial assessments, single session counseling, brief phone assessment appointments, and crisis intervention.
-Interns also provide assessment coverage during academic breaks.
+After training in this area, including observations, interns provide clinical services that includes, single session counseling and crisis drop-in coverage.
+Interns also provide clinical coverage during academic breaks.
 Interns learn:

 - Crisis intervention

 - Clinical disposition

 Interns typically see most of their clients within a short-term model.
 They may work with 2-3 clients on a long-term basis.
 The client population represents a broad range of presenting concerns, multicultural identities, and diagnostic types.
 Interns are given priority in case assignment for training purposes to create as diverse a caseload as possible.
 As part of their training, interns are expected to provide diagnoses for ongoing clients after the fourth session along with a treatment plan.